 RAIN WATER + FILTER + NO PLASTIC = DRINKING WATER

 “One-time-use” plastic water bottles are simply unnecessary trash, especially in Cambodia where they don’t really recycle plastic and most of it ends up in our ocean when tossed.
 So, these small plastic water bottles are not allowed or sold at Nomad’s Land.
 Instead, we collect and store over 100,000 litres of natural rain water during the monsoon season.
-Using reverse osmosis, we filter our own H20 and provide drinking water to all our guests.
+Using 3 stages water filter, we filter our own H20 and provide drinking water to all our guests.
 Each guest receives a reusable plastic water bottle to use for the duration of their stay… so this means no unnecessary waste and good clean H20!

 A $2 contribution is charged for drinking water during the length of your stay.

 Our vision is to become more and more self sufficient while living in harmony with nature.
 So of course we are growing a vegetable garden.
 Though creating a permaculture farm on a deserted island can be difficult, we are trying.
-Slowly slowly, we’re turning our sandy and clay ground into soil, using compost made from food scraps, organic waste and a whole lot of love.
+Slowly Slowly, we’re turning our sandy and clay ground into soil, using compost made from food scraps, organic waste and a whole lot of love.
 Since water is lacking, we use all grey water from the kitchen to provide life to the plants.